sana-ccrc/PyEarthTools/packages/bundled_models/fourcastnext/README.md

-# FourCastNext Model for use with the EDIT Package
+# FourCastNeXt Model for use with the PyEarthTools Package

 ## Installation